 Jesse Winchester, who heard the demo tape, apparently concurred.
-His Learn to Love It album, which featured backup by

-  Davis and McDade, included “Romance” and another Smith number.
+His Learn to Love It album, which features backup by Davis and McDade, includes “Romance” and another Smith number.

 After playing on that record, the bassist and the drummer returned to Tennessee.
-With Smith, Earhart, and guitarist Jim

-  Kershaw, they launched a fresh incarnation of the Rhythm Aces.
-To foster positive thinking, the outfit added “Amazing”

-  to its monicker.
+With Smith, Earhart, and guitarist Jim Kershaw, they launched a fresh incarnation of the Rhythm Aces.
+To foster positive thinking, the outfit added “Amazing” to its monicker.

 Not much later, amazingly enough, the band found itself on the road to its debut album.
 Barry “Byrd” Burton, an Aces cohort who engineered at Sam Phillips’s Memphis recording studio, audited the Winchester LP and Smith demo and offered production assistance.
 Grabbing the opportunity, the group moved to the city and began to lay down tracks.

 Over the next year, while Earl Scruggs and R&B’s Ace Spectrum waxed “Romance” and the band polished material in the studio, its present lineup came together.
 Producer Byrd, a multi-instrumentalist, replaced Kershaw.
 And James Brown (aka J.B.
 Hooker) a Memphis session regular, signed up to play keyboards and share writing chores.